 MHSA Children's Pony Medal.
 To qualify for the final competition in this event the contestant must be in the top 25 to qualify.
 Points to be scored 10-6-4-2-1-.5, adding one point for each entry in the class, regardless of the classification of the show.
 MHSA Children's Pony Medal classes held at shows beginning less than 15 days before the finals competition shall count towards qualification for the next year's finals.
+Entries for the annual finals competition.
 Entries for the annual finals competition shall close five (5) days before the date of the finals competition.
 Riders competing in the Children's Pony Medal may not compete in the MHSA Pony Medal or the USEF Pony Medal at the same show.
-Riders entering the MHSA Children's Pony Medal Final may not compete in any other MHSA Medal Finals in the same year.
+Riders entering the MHSA Children's Pony Medal Final may compete in the MHSA Low Children's Horse Medal Final in the same year.
+This is the only other MHSA Medal Final that these riders can compete in in the same year.
 The MHSA Children's Pony Medal may run concurrently with the small, medium, and large children's pony division, and may be combined with the VHSA Children's Pony Medal Class.